 Although I thought I would go back to daycare once the twins were one-year-old, I found out having twins, and a 3-year-old was already like having my own private daycare, so tried to figure out another business to do at home which led to...

 My average earnings annually: Broke even

 I discovered the joy of making crafts when a friend taught me how to make dried flower creations.
 From there, I added clay pins out of Sculpey Clay and worked on them when the kids were napping, or at night when they were in bed.
 I sold my creations at an annual craft show my friend, and I started doing each Christmas, and I would do 3 or 4 craft shows throughout the year.
 Although I loved creating things, by the time I lugged my wares to shows, paid the entrance fee, and sat there all day hoping people would buy my creations, the money just wasn't there, so I just about broke even.

 Someone at this time taught me how to save money using coupons, and I started teaching friends and family how to do this, which led to teaching coupon classes, and...

 Average Earnings Annually $1,000

 I started teaching classes on how to save money with coupons in a grocery store, social service agencies, schools, and churches.
-I added classes refunding, and making your child feel special.
+I added classes on refunding, and making your child feel special.
 I LOVED doing this because of people, most of whom were moms, were so grateful to learn how to save.
-Some moms saved so much, they decided they didn't need to go out and get a part-time job because they saved enough money from their budget by coupon shopping.
+Some moms saved so much; they decided they didn't need to go out and get a part-time job because they saved enough money from their budget by coupon shopping.